Transform Exhibitions from Ephemeral to Evergreen

 At Objects and Order, we believe that museum technology shouldn’t just help improve workflow, it should empower creativity and facilitate action.
 That’s why we’re building a solution to help museum teams create and share responsive digital exhibitions.

-This fall, we’re expanding the MOON Object System.
+We’re expanding the MOON Object System.
 Soon you’ll be able to select data, media, and content for your objects and launch an online exhibition in record time.
 With all your assets in one space, at your fingertips, you’ll just choose objects for display, add sections and content, style the look and feel, and publish.
 You’ll finally be able to share digital exhibitions without all the hassle.

 We know that exhibitions are unique.
 We don’t think online presentations should all look the same, and we think you should have the freedom to customize your projects.
 And shouldn’t your visitors have an online experience that lets them choose their own adventure, not just scroll down a forced narrative path?
 Imagine how much audiences will learn about your objects, your collections, your museum, and your mission through outstanding online exhibitions.